 This is definitely not a run you want to do in the dark.
 One, it’s a cemetery.
 Two, the eerie green glare of animal eyes being illuminated by your headlamp can make your heart beat faster than the steep incline ever could.
 But for a daytime hill workout, this is a great one.
 You can follow the clearly-marked bike signs to the top, or take a more winding route.
 If you’re following the bike signs, be prepared for a hill that does not end.
 It actually gets (impossibly) steeper before finally evening out a bit at the top.
 Here, you can easily add on by running (or walking) around the 0.2-mile loop that circles the top of the cemetery.
 And when you do reach the summit, take a moment to drink in the views of the Sellwood Bridge and mountains beyond before heading back down.

 There’s no better sound than the audible crunch of a run on Leif Erikson Drive.
-It’s a 12-mile out-and-back route you’ll never tire of.
+It’s more than 10 miles out-and-back, and you’ll never tire of this route.
 The gravel fireroad is well-maintained, and couldn’t be more PNW: ferns, mossy trees and a number of mud-flinging bike tires.
 Don’t let that deter you, though.
 There’s plenty of room for all, and also a number of opportunities to sneak over to the more rugged Wildwood Trail.